diegoami/census_heroku/README.md

 Then with the test `TEST_LOCAL_API=1 python -m pytest test/test_local_census_api.py` it can be verified that a model is running and giving prediction results

-You can also use the notebook [notebooks/Start API.ipynb](notebooks/Start_API.ipynb) to test the loca call to the API.
+You can also use the notebook [notebooks/Start API.ipynb](notebooks/Start_API.ipynb) to test the local call to the API.

 ### TESTING